gabrielmchiapetti/BiveAlpha/README.md

 ### linecounter.py
 > Its a Line Counter that counts lines from all the code files of the game (Including itself)

-## About the assets folder
+# About the assets folder
-The assets folder is where all the music/splashtexts/images are stored, I don't have much time left here!
-So explore as you wish the files, by the way, feel free to add more splastexts!
+The assets folder is where all the music/splashtexts/images are stored, it is structured like this:

-# With Love, - Gabe ;P
+### Audios
+  * All of the music and soundtracks, and also their original sources.

+### Fonts
+  * It is the home of the fonts, it being Baskervville and it's licenses.

+### Logos
+  * All of the logos and icons for the game, all except two are used, but i just wanted to have something to switch the logos for sometimes.

+### Others
+  * Only contains the splashtexts at the moment, no future things planned for here, maybe some promo material later, just maybe.

+### Textures
+  * All of the textures (Backgrounds at the moment) used in the game, even though there is not any textures here, I kept the name from a huge fail of texture adding.

+# Anyways!
+I hope you have fun with Bive!
+Good Luck :D, if you need any any help, message me!
+I'm always online.